As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Other spectacular locations include Slovak Paradise, with its wild canyons, the Low Tatras, with lush alpine meadows and beautiful valleys in Little Fatra and Pieniny, and the Low Tatras, with lush alpine meadows and beautiful valleys in Little Fatra and Pieniny.

-TIP: Slovakia is full of beautiful nature sceneries.
-You can find here a beautiful mountains, valleys, rivers, lakes and more.
+TIP: Slovakia is full of beautiful natural sceneries.
+You can find here beautiful mountains, valleys, rivers, lakes and more.
 Check the article with the most beautiful lakes (and glacial lakes) in Slovakia:

 20 UNESCO-recognized heritage sites

 Slovakia has an impressive number of UNESCO-recognized heritage sites in addition to its enviable collection of castles and châteaux.